azap2124/e-commerce_study/README.md

 3. What are the most common product tags and how do they relate to sales?
 4. Is there a relationship between merchant rating and product quality as indicated by the badges?
 5. Do companies that sell to many countries have higher revenues?
-6. What factors are associated with higher ratings, such as product color, size, or merchant rating?
-7. Is there a relationship between merchant profile pictures and sales?
+6. Is there a relationship between merchant profile pictures and sales?

 ## CODES:
 ### What are the most popular products based on units sold?
 How do they compare in terms of price and rating?